 Keep your presence going outside of their inbox and your website with consistent content on social media, showing that you aren’t a company just interested in X amount of leads from a specific campaign, in a set timeframe.

-Already have a lead nurturing strategy?
+Already have an inbound marketing lead nurturing strategy?
 Great!
-Always remember to review your progress and iterate.
+Remember to review your progress and iterate.
 Don't put off performance analysis.
 If something isn’t working, it's most likely costing you time and money.
 There's a reason and you need to find out why.

 If you don’t already have a strategy for lead nurturing and you're in the B2B space, you really can’t afford not to.
 Forming those connections needs to be a big part of business and will not only enable you to generate more leads that close from inbound, but will help you win those prized referrals that drive your business growth.